charlesmraines/q-spaceinvaders/README.md

 ## 🧠 How It Works

-- The screen is preprocessed to extract a simplified **2-state representation**:
+- The screen is preprocessed to extract a discretized state:
-  - `State 0`: No invader aligned with the shooter
-  - `State 1`: An invader is aligned with the shooter
+  - (shooter_bin, invader_bin, bullet_bin)
 - The agent selects among 6 discrete actions using a Q-table:
   - `LEFT`, `RIGHT`, `FIRE`, etc.
 - Rewards are used to iteratively update the Q-values during training.